ant-design/ant-design/components/upload/index.en-US.md

 ### Can still select files when uploading a folder in Safari?

 Inside the upload component, we use the `directory` and `webkitdirectory` properties to control only directories can be selected.
 However, in Safari's implementation it doesn't seem to work.
+See [here](https://stackoverflow.com/q/55649945/3040605).
 Please try passing an additional `accept` attribute that cannot match any files.
 For example:

 ```jsx
 accept: `.${'n'.repeat(100)}`;